Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Introduction

 In this study, we extend this approach to diffusion MRI.
 We train XGBoost models on synthetic NEXI signals and use SHAP-based RFE to identify the smallest protocol subset that preserves estimation accuracy for $t_{ex}$, $f$, $D_i$, and $D_e$.
-We then benchmark this XAI-optimized protocol against FIM-optimized and naive baselines, validate it in vivo on Connectome 2.0, and assess its fidelity, reproducibility, and adaptability to higher-resolution imaging.
-This work highlights the promise of interpretable machine learning for advancing diffusion model design and making advanced microstructural imaging more accessible in both research and clinical contexts.
+We benchmark this protocol against a theoretically optimal Weighted CRLB design and two expert-designed heuristic baselines (representing standard 'Mid-Range' and extreme 'Corner' sampling strategies).
+We validate it in vivo on Connectome 2.0, and assess its fidelity, reproducibility, and adaptability to higher-resolution imaging.
+This resolution, while not at the absolute limit of what is possible, is considered high for complex diffusion models and represents a significant step toward addressing partial volume effects in cortical gray matter.
+Our results show that simulation-based data-driven optimization not only reduces scan time to 14 minutes (vs 27 minutes for the full protocol, and 30-40 minutes for previous NEXI protocols \cite{uhlNEXIQuantificationHuman2024, uhlHumanGrayMatter2025}), but also converges with the theoretical optimum while significantly outperforming heuristic designs in preserving biologically relevant contrast and parameter stability.

+Ultimately, this work highlights the promise of interpretable machine learning for advancing diffusion model design and making advanced microstructural imaging more accessible in both research and clinical contexts.